 Intermediate inputs, and production networks that facilitate their trade, are a cornerstone of modern economies' production structures.
 According to the Bureau of Economics Analysis, in the United States more than 50 per cent of all produced goods are processed as intermediate inputs.
 Despite intermediates being a key part of production, their relative importance falls in recessions: Figure 1 shows that the aggregate cost share of intermediates drops sharply in periods of economic slack.
 Moreover, one can observe that the reliance on intermediates falls both in recessions that originated in the real sector, as well as in those caused by monetary contractions, such as the Volcker Disinflation.
 Such network cyclicality is missed by models that take input-output linkages as given.
-I fill this gap by developing a sticky-price general equilibrium model with endogenous network formation.
-The model delivers cyclical properties of networks that are consistent with those I estimate using sectoral and firm-level data, conditional on both real and nominal shocks.
+I fill this gap by developing a dynamic general equilibrium model with sticky prices and endogenous formation of input-output linkages.
+The model delivers cyclical properties of production networks that are consistent with those I estimate using sectoral and firm-level data, conditional on both real and nominal shocks.